 Shares of Tata Steel

-In the past one month, Tata Steel
+With the past two days' gain, Tata Steel

 has now rallied 97 per cent since the Finance minister presented the Union Budget 2021-22 on February 1.
 In comparison, the S&P BSE Sensex is up 6.3 per cent during the same period.

 Tata Steel reported a higher-than-expected consolidated net profit, attributable to owners of the company, at Rs 6,644 crore in the March quarter (Q4) of FY21 as against a net loss of Rs 1,481 crore in the corresponding period last year.
 Revenue from operations jumped 39 per cent year-on-year (YoY) to Rs 49,977 crore on the back of higher steel prices and strong volumes, leading to strong operational gains.

 Tata Steel’s consolidated EBITDA for Q4FY21 came in at Rs 14,184 crore, up 48 per cent quarter-on-quarter (QoQ) and 196 per cent YoY.
 Tata Steel's standalone operations reported EBITDA/tonne of Rs 27,775/tonne while the European operations reported EBITDA/tonne of US$66/tonne.

 The management has guided for an increase in the June quarter (Q1FY22) realisations by Rs 6,000-7,000/tonne and spreads to improve by Rs 4,000-4,500/tonne on a sequential basis.